François Daniël Changuion: Nobility

+Legacy

-Changuion died in 1850 in Germany at the age of 84, while his wife died in 1860.
+François Daniël Changuion died in Germany in 1850 at the age of 84.
+His widow, Henriëtte Wilhelmina Hartingh, died in 1860.

-Of Changuion's four children, one produced progeny.
-His son Antoine Nicolas Ernest Changuion (1803-1881), who settled in Cape Town in 1831, became the progenitor of a numerous offspring in South Africa who belong to the Dutch nobility.
+Of his children, only one continued the family line.
+His son Antoine Nicolas Ernest Changuion (1803-1881), settled in Cape Town in 1831 and became the progenitor of a large South African lineage, part of which is recognised as noble under Dutch nobiliary law.
+His South African descendants span multiple communities and social backgrounds.